Scenes from Awajima: Anime

 An anime adaptation was announced on May 9, 2024.
 It was later confirmed to be a television series produced by Madhouse and directed by Morio Asaka, with series composition by Yasuhiro Nakanishi, character designs by Kunihiko Hamada, and music by Takahiro Obata.
-It is set to premiere in April 2026.
+It aired from April 10 to June 26, 2026 on Fuji TV and other networks, with each episode featuring standalone segments.
+The opening theme song is "Blue Hour", performed by Hana Hope, and the ending theme song is "Hikari" (光), performed by Mika Nakashima.
+Crunchyroll is streaming the series under the title A Hundred Scenes of Awajima.
+Medialink licensed the series in South-East Asia for streaming on Ani-One Asia's YouTube channel.